How To Find The Volume Of The Cuboid

 Trends and Latest Developments

 Another trend is the increasing use of LiDAR (Light Detection and Ranging) technology for surveying and mapping.
-LiDAR uses laser scanners to capture highly accurate 3D data of physical spaces, which can then be used to generate precise measurements of cuboids and other shapes.
+So liDAR uses laser scanners to capture highly accurate 3D data of physical spaces, which can then be used to generate precise measurements of cuboids and other shapes.
 This technology is particularly useful for measuring large or complex structures where manual measurements would be time-consuming and prone to error.

 These trends reflect a broader shift towards data-driven decision-making and the use of technology to improve efficiency and accuracy in volume calculations.
 As technology continues to evolve, we can expect even more sophisticated tools and techniques to emerge, further enhancing our ability to measure and manage space effectively.